 Instructions for working with the ORCID system are available by the link.

 - SPIN code, ResearcherID, Scopus Author ID (if available)Specifying a SPIN code helps the author automatically attach an article to his or her profile in eLIBRARY.RU

 - Author responsible for correspondenceIt is necessary to select one from the list of authors as a correspondent who will hold all correspondence with the publishing house regarding the article.

 - 3. Main text of the article

-- The structure of the article must comply with the international standard IMRaD.
-The article should contain 4 main sections: 1) introduction; 2) research material and methods; 3) research results and discussion; 4) conclusions.
-If the article is devoted to theoretical research, the “Methods” section is replaced with “Theoretical Basis” section.
-The structure of IMRaD is typical for articles devoted to original research.
-IMRaD is not used for Review Articles.
+- The structure of the article should comply with the international standard IMRaD.
+The article should contain 4 main sections: 1) introduction; 2) material and research methods; 3) research results and their discussion; 4) conclusions.

 - 3.1.
 Sections of the article

 The “Introduction” section must contain the following: research topic, review of literature on the topic studied, problem statement, the aim of the study, information about the relevance and significance of the proposed study.